Skip to Content

 4. Damascus

-The city of Damascus is located in the heart of Virginia’s Blue Ridge Mountains and is considered a gateway to the Appalachian Trail.
+Damascus is located in the heart of Virginia’s Blue Ridge Mountains and is located on the Appalachian Trail.
 The trail runs right through the town center, making Damascus a popular destination for hikers and outdoor enthusiasts.
-In addition to its natural beauty, Damascus also offers a variety of shops, restaurants, and other amenities.

 5. Floyd